Senior Notions

 What Remains

-That awareness comes when it comes.
+That awareness comes eventually.

 This post is part of our Helpful Tools collection — resources that support continuity, memory, and everyday life without asking it to be done differently.